- Download all subtitles from a channel or playlist

 Why I made this

 Earlier I was doing some youtube research and needed to look through thousands of videos for spoken words.
-While I did figure out a way to do it using youtube-dl and text scanning utilities, it was a clunky process and I couldn’t instantly jump to the exact spot in videos without some shenanigans.
+While I did figure out a way to do it using youtube-dl and text scanning utilities, it was a clunky process and I couldn’t instantly jump to the exact spot in videos to preview video without some shenanigans.

 “This is stupid, someone must have made a slick front end for this…” and well, I couldn’t find one, so here we are.
 As for the name, well, check out my other free utility Toolfish!